ElisaSHansen/BIManalyst_g_20/A4/README_A4.md

 ---

 ## Summary

-The scripts extracts:
-- Columns geometry --> Cross-section area
-- Info about the material
-- Concrete strength (`fc`, compressive)
-- Axial capacity `Nrd`

-It is a robust approach on how to handle missing IFC data by using fallback machanisms to ensure a complete analysis even when the IFC file lacks material property sets.
+Title: IFC Column axial capacity analysis
+Category: Structures
+Description: The scripts extracts Columns geometry (to find cross-section area), Info about the material, Concrete strength and then calculates the Axial capacity for all columns in the user defined level.
+It also handles missing material property sets.

 ---